Financial-Times/public-people-api/runbooks/runbook.md

 # UPP - Public People Api

-The Public People API is a micro-service which aims to provide Person and related data given a Person identifier.
+The Public People API is a micro-service which aims to provide Person and related data given a Person UUID identifier.

 ## Code